clement000/Faircorp-vue/README.md

 npm run dev
 ```

-The project uses the local spring api that can be found on GITHUB LINK
+The project uses the local spring api that can be found on https://github.com/clement000/faircorp-backend

 the app expects the api to be available on localhost:8080